TrulyGourav/Machine-Learning-Specialization/Supervised-Machine-Learning-(Regression-and-Classification)/week-1/assignments and practice quizzes/README.md

 # Practice Quizzes (Graded/Non-Graded)

-Below are the quizzes for the week 1.
+Below are the pratice quizzes for the week 1.

 ## Supervised vs unsupervised learning